euphorie/osha.oira/prototype/_tool/private-security-eu/2014-02-05-collisions-bumps-and-jamming-are-prevented.md

                   Check that the anti-fall fittings and protective measures are present and in good condition."
 ---
-Collisions, bumps and jamming involvefixed objects(idle machinery, tools, furniture, ...), ormoving objects(machines placed in passageways, vehicles, sliding doors, ...).Check the following issues through visual inspection of work areas:The circulation of people and vehicles should be properly organised (sufficient clearance must be allowed between vehicle traffic routes and doors, gates, passages for pedestrians, corridors and staircases).Sufficient lighting should be provided (especially in stairwells and passageways).Warning indicators should be installed when the risk of collisions, bumps and getting jammed cannot be prevented through other measures.Make sure the client informs you (the private security services company) and the private security guards about the risks and measures in place.
+Collisions, bumps and jamming involve **fixed objects** (idle machinery, tools, furniture, ...), or **moving objects** (machines placed in passageways, vehicles, sliding doors, ...).

+**Check the following issues through visual inspection of work areas:**

+  * The circulation of people and vehicles should be properly organised (sufficient clearance must be allowed between vehicle traffic routes and doors, gates, passages for pedestrians, corridors and staircases).
+  * Sufficient lighting should be provided (especially in stairwells and passageways).
+  * Warning indicators should be installed when the risk of collisions, bumps and getting jammed cannot be prevented through other measures.
+**Make sure the client informs you (the private security services company) and the private security guards about the risks and measures in place.**